Quick Summary

 • verify and expect as the name suggests they match the state expect(actual, matcher, reason).

-• act: To add an event onto the event stream.
+• act: Add an event to the event stream.

 Github Repository: Flutter BLoC Simple Example